thirdtank/brut/brutrb.com/database-access.md

 ### Do Not Put Business Logic On Your Database Models

 There's no reason to, or benefit to doing so.
 What you'll find is that any app of even moderate complexity will not have a strict mapping from page to business concept to database table.
-Rather these things will all differ greatly, and each serves a different purpose.
+Rather, these things will all differ greatly, and each serves a different purpose.

 The job of your data models—and the tables they provide access to—is to store reliable and unambiguous data.